Skip to content

 It is important that we receive feedback from all stakeholder groups to allow us to continue with the development of the Standards, the assessment tool and the guidance notes.

-Don’t forget – these consultations are separate from the Leather Production Standard, so this is a fresh opportunity to share your feedback even if you submitted feedback before.
+Don’t forget – this consultations is separate from the Leather Production Standard, the Chain of Custody Standard and Section 15 of the Leather Production Standard , so this represents a new opportunity to share your feedback even if you submitted feedback before.

 LWG Protocol 7 will be replaced by the LWG Leather Production Standard and the LWG Chain of Custody Standard in 2026.